bendudz/fpp-zettle/Readme.md

 When a real transaction is received the plugin will log it to a transaction file.
 You can view transactions in `Status / Control > Zettle - Status`.
 This page will also allow you to clear any transactions should you wish.
 This is mearly for you to see what / who has used your Zettle device to donate at your show.

-You will also be able to see Today/Yesterday/This Week totals.
+You will also be able to see Today/Yesterday/This Week and This Month totals.
 This data is pulled from zettle.

 ![](./img/status-page.png)